jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 The location for CliMAF cache is dedicated to the simulation and is $CCCSCRATCHDIR/cesmep_climaf_caches/${OUT}_${TagName}_${SpaceName}_${ExperimentName}_${JobName}

-You can receive an email for the completion of each component's job and each new atlas slice by setting 'CesmepMail=TRUE' in config.card
+You can receive mails for the completion of each new atlas slice by setting 'CesmepMail=TRUE' in config.card.
+Depending on the content of file cesmep_lite/settings.py (see variabe `one_mail_per_component`), you will get a mail for each component's job, or a mail for the set of jobs.